2020 rental declines up to 15 per cent forecasted

 Demand for Grade A office space has declined 45 per cent, from 10.1 million sf in the first three months of 2020 to 6.9 million sf in the second quarter of this year in the Asia Pacific region although it remains in positive territory, according to Cushman & Wakefield’s latest report Reclaim 2020: H2 Insights.
 Cost containment and capital preservation remain key strategies moving forward as regional net absorption continues to witness a decline.

 Widespread rental decline can be seen across the region in Q2.
 While there are green shoots of emerging economic recovery, sectors such as office, retail and hotel will lag this recovery and likely continue to soften over the next six months.
-Total rental declines for the year are expected to range up to 15% for markets that were already encountering headwinds prior to the pandemic.
-The vacancy outlook is much more nuanced, reflective of the wide range of conditions prevalent in each market, such as in Tokyo, as they entered the pandemic with a vacancy rate of less than 2%, while vacancy rates in other markets like Malaysia, Jakarta and many China markets were over 20%.
+Total rental declines for the year are expected to range up to 15 per cent for markets that were already encountering headwinds prior to the pandemic.
+The vacancy outlook is much more nuanced, reflective of the wide range of conditions prevalent in each market, such as in Tokyo, as they entered the pandemic with a vacancy rate of less than two per cent, while vacancy rates in other markets like Malaysia, Jakarta and many China markets were over 20 per cent.

 “In periods of uncertainty, conservatism becomes prevalent, as seen in the first two quarters of 2020.
 We believe markets will not remain subdued for a long period of time and a return to activity and demand is expected, though the timing of that return will vary between markets.
 In Singapore, taking into consideration the prolonged period of working from home and the forthcoming new supply, many occupiers are reviewing their footprint needs, evaluating how they utilise the space and assessing different buildings’ ability to cater for more flexible work arrangements.”
 Lampard added.

 From a corporate occupier perspective, market uncertainty has led many non-business-critical decisions to be put on pause.
-New enquiries for space were down and regional net absorption has softened further from 10.1 million square feet in Q1 2020 to 6.9 million square feet in Q2 2020, which is 30% of the three-year rolling quarterly average.
+New enquiries for space were down and regional net absorption has softened further from 10.1 million square feet in Q1 2020 to 6.9 million square feet in Q2 2020, which is 30 per cent of the three-year rolling quarterly average.

 Within this overall figure there are some brighter spots.
-Indian markets, specifically Hyderabad and Mumbai, recorded 3.7 million square feet of positive net absorption in Q2, albeit this was a 50% decline q-o-q and the softest result since 2013.
+Indian markets, specifically Hyderabad and Mumbai, recorded 3.7 million square feet of positive net absorption in Q2, albeit this was a 50 per cent decline quarter-onquarter and the softest result since 2013.
 On a brighter note, Tier 1 markets in China returned to positive net absorption after a particularly soft first quarter.
 While these may only be considered mildly positive, they stand in stark contrast against the almost 22.8 million square feet of negative net absorption recorded across US markets, further highlighting the resilience of the region so far.